 For the independence of India, an Indian soldier (Mangal Pandey) in the British force first raised his voice against the British.

-Several great freedom fighters later struggled and spent their entire lives only to gain freedom.
+Several great freedom fighters later struggled and dedicated their entire lives to India’s freedom.

 The sacrifices of all the freedom fighters like Bhagat Singh, Khudi Ram Bose, and Chandra Sekhar Azad, who lost their lives at an early age just to fight for their country, can never be forgotten.

-Gandhiji was a great Indian figure who gave Indians a great lesson in non-violence.
+Gandhiji was a great Indian figure who gave the world a great lesson in non-violence.